zhuozhiyongde/Stargazer/README.md

 -   [lobehub/sd-webui-lobe-theme](https://github.com/lobehub/sd-webui-lobe-theme) - 🅰️ Lobe theme - The modern theme for stable diffusion webui, exquisite interface design, highly customizable UI, and efficiency boosting features.
 -   [CatsJuice/ipad-cursor](https://github.com/CatsJuice/ipad-cursor) - ● Mouse effect of iPad in browser that can be used in any framework
 -   [wooorm/starry-night](https://github.com/wooorm/starry-night) - Syntax highlighting, like GitHub
--   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
+-   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
 -   [Innei/Shiro](https://github.com/Innei/Shiro) - 📜 A minimalist personal website embodying the purity of paper and freshness of snow.
 -   [TNXG/Shiro](https://github.com/TNXG/Shiro) - 📜 Shiro: A minimalist personal website embodying the purity of paper and freshness of snow.
 -   [TNXGLab/Shiro](https://github.com/TNXGLab/Shiro) - 📜 A minimalist personal website embodying the purity of paper and freshness of snow.